graduateclimateconference/graduateclimateconference.github.io/commpartners.md

 ---
 layout: page
-title: Sponsors
+title: Community Partners
-subtitle: Graduate Climate Conference Sponsors
+subtitle: Graduate Climate Conference Community Partners
 ---

-## We thank our generous sponsors for their support of the GCC!
+## We thank our community partners for their participation and collaboration with the GCC!